awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-private.md

-# Requesting a Private Certificate<a name="gs-acm-request-private"></a>
+# Requesting a private certificate<a name="gs-acm-request-private"></a>

-The following sections discuss how to use the ACM console or an ACM CLI command to request a private certificate signed by a private certificate authority \(CA\) that was previously created using ACM Private CA\.
+The following sections discuss how to use the ACM console or an ACM CLI command to request a private PKI certificate signed by a private certificate authority \(CA\) that was previously created using ACM Private CA\.
 The CA may either reside in your account or be shared with you by a different account\.
 For more information about creating a private CA, see [Create a Private Certificate Authority](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreateCa.html)\.

 Public and private ACM certificates both follow the X\.509 standard, but certificates intended for public use are subject to the following restrictions:
 + You must use DNS subject names\.
 For more information, see [Domain Names](acm-concepts.md#concept-dn)